jEnbuska/none-dux/README.md

   request: {...isRequired}
 };
 ```
-If you do not have destructing available (with objects specs):
+If you do not have object spread available (with objects shape):
 ```
 //instead of
 {